yezyilomo/django-restql/docs/index.md

         fields = ['id', 'username', 'email']
 ```

-A regular request returns all fields as specified on a DRF serializer, in fact **django-restql** doesn't handle this request at all.
+A regular request returns all fields as specified on a DRF serializer, in fact **Django RESTQL** doesn't handle this request at all.
 Below is an example of regular request, as you see all fields are returned as specified on `UserSerializer`.

 `GET /users`